12 Tips to Make Your Employees Feel Appreciated

 • Award a trophy, or a framed certificate of appreciation

-Everybody’s familiar with the statement “There’s no ‘I’ in a team,” because organizations are mostly about collaborative efforts.
-But it wouldn’t hurt to make genuine and intentional conversations with specific employees.
-When you choose a specific person for the job, you’re already aware of what that person can do.
-But it’s a different story when you’re able to verbalize and add honest compliments to what that person can do.
-It helps that a worker knows that what they can do is valuable to the company, and this encourages employees to stay at the top of their game
+Everybody's familiar with the statement "There's no 'I' in a team," because organizations are mostly about collaborative efforts.
+But it wouldn't hurt to make genuine and intentional conversations with specific employees.
+When you choose a specific person for the job, you're already aware of what that person can do.
+But it's a different story when you're able to verbalize and add honest compliments to what that person can do.
+It helps that a worker knows that what they can do is valuable to the company, and this encourages employees to stay at the top of their game.
+This form of employee recognition can be a powerful tool for staff appreciation.

 Another great way to show appreciation without a pay rise is through food.
-The smallest of victories, or just because it’s Monday, is best celebrated with good food that everyone can share.
-Dining together as co-workers strengthen your bond and form intrapersonal relationships that go beyond cubicle walls.
+The smallest of victories, or just because it's Monday, is best celebrated with good food that everyone can share.
+Dining together as co-workers strengthens your bond and forms intrapersonal relationships that go beyond cubicle walls.
 Treat your employees to pizza, or do a night out on the last working day.
 Employees will definitely feel appreciated as treats also come with personal benefits.
+This type of team recognition can foster a sense of camaraderie and improve overall workplace culture.

-Another way to make your employees feel appreciated is to care about their wellbeing.
-Aside from giving them their salaries every month, you can show your employees that you truly care about their overall wellness but providing onsite wellness services, such as meditation and yoga sessions, as well as chair massages.
+Another way to make your employees feel appreciated is to care about their well-being.
+Aside from giving them their salaries every month, you can show your employees that you truly care about their overall wellness by providing on-site wellness services, such as meditation and yoga sessions, as well as chair massages.
 You can also provide free healthy snacks to your employees and create a de-stress zone at the office.
+This approach to employee appreciation can significantly improve the employee experience.

 Your business can't function properly without your top employees, but this doesn't mean you should let them handle all the work.
 Your employees aren't robots and would need to have breaks once in a while.